Free pdf ebook

 (engagemnt = motivation + self-confidence)

-So if you would like to learn very specific techniques and methods to increase employee engagement and start practicing Engaging Leadership - download our free ebook in pdf format.
+So if you would like to learn concrete techniques and methods to increase employee engagement and start practicing Engaging Leadership - download our free ebook in pdf format.

-This ebook is getting very positive feedback, especially from the middle and senior managers.
-Maybe because it was created based on confirmed substantive knowledge, as well as on the basis of many coaching sessions conducted with managers, during which we worked on very specific situations at work.
+This ebook collects very positive feedback, especially from the middle and senior managers.
+Maybe because it was created based on confirmed substantive knowledge, as well as on the basis of many leadership coaching sessions, during which we worked on very specific situations at work.

 Situational Leadership - four stages of employee readiness

 According to the model of Hersey and Blanchard, a very important factor is the ability of the leader to apply different styles of leadership.
 They also emphasize the importance of the best possible communication, which supports the effectiveness of the employee in achieving the goal.

-The management style should be adapted to the employee's readiness stage.
+The leadership and management style should be adapted to the employee's readiness stage.
 Hersey and Blanchard distinguish four stages of employee readiness, which depend on both the employee's level of competence and his level of commitment.

 This model is shown in the graphic below.

 At what stage of readiness according to Blanchard is your employee?

-As can be seen in the above model, in order to be able to determine the level of employee readiness, it is necessary to define both his competencies (which in this model are understood as the sum of knowledge and skills) and the level of employee engagement.
+As can be seen in the above model, in order to determine the level of employee readiness, it is necessary to define both his competencies (which in this model are understood as the sum of knowledge and skills) and the level of employee engagement.
 In particular, his motivation and faith in the ability to perform tasks.